Sex & Consent

 - Have they gone quiet?

-If you don’t get a response from your partner/s this means you don’t have consent to keep going and you need to stop.
+If you don’t get a response from your partner/s, it means you don’t have consent to keep going and you’ll need to stop.

 What if you want to stop?